History of the Metropolitan Council

 The Met Council was directed to plan for the orderly and economical development of the seven‑county metro area, and coordinate the delivery of services that couldn't be provided by any one city or county.

-Between 1967 and 1974, additional legislation created the Metropolitan Transit Commission (now Metro Transit), a regional sewer system, a unique tax-base sharing system, the regional park system, and the Metro HRA.
+Between 1967 and 1974, additional legislation created the Metropolitan Transit Commission (now Metro Transit), a regional sewer system, a unique tax-base sharing system, the regional parks system, and the Metro HRA.

 When the Legislature created the MTC in 1967, the agency acquired an aging and declining bus system, and embarked on an ambitious improvement program to purchase 500 new buses, install 135 bus shelters and bus stop signs, and establish a 24-hour bus information center.
 Adding Metro Mobility and Transit Link services enabled the agency to provide transit for people unable to use regular route bus and train service.
 Over time, it's grown into the modern, efficient Metro Transit system we know today, providing an extensive network of convenient and reliable bus and light-rail service throughout the region.